tythe-protocol/tythe/README.md

 Tythe is a simple, open, and transparent way for companies to fund the Open Source Software they rely on.

-Tythe has no middlemen, no chokepoints, no fees, no contracts, and no opaque division of proceeds.
+Tythe has no middlemen, no chokepoints, no fees, no contracts, and distributes money transparently.

 It's an Open Source-style solution to the Open Source maintenance problem.